NethermindEth/Paprika/docs/design.md

 ### FixedMap

 The `FixedMap` component is responsible for storing data in-page.
 It does it by using path-based addressing based on the functionality provided by `NibblePath`.
 The path is not the only discriminator for the values though.
 The other part required to create a `FixedMap.Key` is the `type` of entry.
 This is an implementation of [Entity-Attribute-Value](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model).
-Currently, the following types of entries:
+Currently, there are the following types of entries:

 1. `Account` - identifies `(balance, nonce)` of a given account
 1. `CodeHash` - identifies `CodeHash` of a contract
 1. `StorageRootHash` - the root hash of the storage tree of a contract
-1. `StorageCell` - identifies that the given entry is a storage cell, and its first 32 bytes of its raw data should be additionally used to check the `index` of the storage cell
+1. `StorageCell` - identifies that the given entry is a storage cell that is kept in-page, alongside other account attributes.
+To make it unique, the storage cell address is stored as the first 32 bytes of its raw data.
+It is used for comparisons whenever needed.
+1. `StorageTreeRootPageAddress` - the address of the page that holds the root page of the storage tree.
+It's optional as for accounts with a small number of storage slots occupied, they will be held in-page.
+Only if account storage becomes really large (currently, occupies 90% of the page), it is flushed as a separate subtree.
+1. `StorageTreeStorageCell` - the storage cell that is kept under a tree with the root of `StorageTreeRootPageAddress`.
+As the storage cell belongs to a single account (it's in its storage tree), no need to prefix it with the account address.

 For example: